 Add 3-3/4" minimum space to the hinged side and 1/2" to the non-hinged side for door clearance and airflow.
 Remember, side-by-side refrigerators have hinges on both sides, so you will need to allow 3-3/4" on each side.

 D: back to front

-Add 1/2" to back.
-Allow extra space at back for water lines if model has an icemaker or water dispenser.
+Add 1/2" of space in the back to allow extra room for water lines if model has an icemaker or water dispenser.

 H: top to bottom

-Benefits: This traditional refrigerator type is a great value, and is available with unique features such as flexible beverage dispensers.
+- Benefits: Traditional style at a great value, with unique features like flexible beverage dispensers.

 Ice and water dispensers provide cool, fresh water and ice whenever you need it.

 Spillsaver™ Glass Shelves

 These shelves contain spills, stopping them from dripping onto the shelf below and preventing big messes.